Bishalwaibaspracheschule/bishalwaibaspracheschule/README.md

-# Bishal Wai B Sprache Schule
+# Bishal Waiba Sprache Schule

 Welcome to my personal website repository! 🌐
 This website is for my **German language teaching (A1–B2)** and **personal vlogs**.